B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - [DTC fulfillment](/fulfillment/dtc),

 For many brands, the right answer is not choosing one channel over the other.
-It is building an operation that can handle both cleanly.
+It is building an operation that can handle both cleanly, and that is the work we care about doing well.

 ## Final Takeaway

 Brands selling through both channels need a 3PL that understands the difference and has a real operating model for channel mix.
-Otherwise, what looks like growth starts behaving like operational conflict.
+Without that, what looks like growth starts to behave like operational conflict.

-If you are evaluating whether your current setup can support both motions, review our [pricing page](/pricing), run the [fulfillment calculator](/calculator), or [request a quote](/quote) for a channel-mix workflow review.
+If you are evaluating whether your current setup can support both motions, I would encourage you to review our [pricing page](/pricing), run the [fulfillment calculator](/calculator), or [request a quote](/quote) for a channel-mix workflow review.

 ---